-- The Company has a present obligation as the result of a past event. - It is more likely than not that an outflow of resources will be required to settle the obligation. - A reliable estimate can be made of the amount of the obligation.
+- The Company has a present obligation as the result of a past event. - It is more likely than not that certain resources must be used, including benefits, to settle the obligation. - A reliable estimate can be made of the amount of the obligation.